veilm/veilm.github.io/content/articles/operating-systems.md

 listed.
 I had to take several naps in between troubleshooting sessions because I wasn't really used to banging my head against brick walls yet.
-I would much later go on to figure out how to automatically boot an EFI file while using Kiss Linux, but for now I had to go through the entire boot menu every time.
+I would much later go on to figure out how to automatically boot an EFI file while using Kiss Linux, but for now, I had to go through the entire boot menu every time.
 None of this was Lubuntu's fault at all, though.

 After installation, I had fun looking at its LXQt GUI and fiddling with the many